 We decided on a house that was very inexpensive, two minutes from my in-laws, and just five minutes from the children’s school.
 Here we are, happily the owners of a small townhouse with a monthly homeowner’s association fee and a few very reasonable neighborhood rules.

-The main deciding factor for us was location, followed closely by price.
-One of our priorities was to make sure that our children to continue to go to their school, which we love.
+The main deciding factor for us was the location, followed closely by price.
+One of our priorities was to make sure that our children continue to go to their school, which we love.
 The only way we can make that happen is by keeping our mortgage super low.
 I remember when we told our friends, I was kind of embarrassed because we swore we would never buy a townhouse.
 Sometimes what we think we really want, isn’t always what we really need.
-We made an offer on this townhouse with complete peace, knowing this is where were supposed to be for this time and WE GOT THE HOUSE!
+We made an offer on this townhouse with complete peace, knowing this is where we’re supposed to be for this time and WE GOT THE HOUSE!

 Take what you have and make it special

 I have been blogging for 10 years (this fall)!
 I started blogging because I wanted to record our experience making our house a home.
-I wanted to share everything from homemaking, to cooking, to cleaning, decorating and renovating.
+I wanted to share everything from homemaking to cooking, to cleaning, decorating, and renovating.
 I loved sharing our projects and I’m looking forward to sharing once again in our new home!
-In the next few weeks I’ll start sharing more about her home.
+In the next few weeks, I’ll start sharing more about her home.
 Including plenty of before and after pictures.

 My goal is to encourage you to take what you have and make it special.
-Rather than making excuses for it’s size and lack of style, I hope to create a home that we’ve always wanted, right where we are.
+Rather than making excuses for its size and lack of style, I hope to create a home that we’ve always wanted, right where we are.
 There will be plenty of paint and lots of creativity.
-I’ll share our home projects, renovations and seasonal decor.
-I will also continue to share the usual parenting, recipes, organizing and time management blog post here on Hey Donna!
+I’ll share our home projects, renovations, and seasonal decor.
+I will also continue to share the usual parenting, recipes, organizing, and time management blog post here on Hey Donna!

 Thank you for coming along on this journey with us over the last 10 years.
 I’m excited to share this new chapter with you and I hope you follow us along on this journey.